 Solar Energy can operate with practically zero hindrance in places with ample sunlight throughout the year.
 On the other hand, wind turbines require environments that are almost completely barren of large windbreaks and barrens.
 This is exactly why most windmills are installed away from urban areas.

 Solar Panels are relatively cheaper and come with significantly less maintenance cost compared to wind turbines when it comes to setup costs.
 Additionally, the role of windmills is limited to utility-scale, while large photovoltaic power stations can even power entire cities or even states.
 While wind energy is more efficient in energy output, it will not always be as easy to capitalize on as solar energy.

-In conclusion, it’s fair to say that both these sources of renewable energy will spearhead our efforts towards clean and sustainable energy production.
+In conclusion, it’s fair to say that both these sources of renewable energy will spearhead our efforts toward clean and sustainable energy production.
 If both solar and wind energy production continues to grow at the same rate, they will soon replace humanity’s dependence on fossil fuels for energy production.